 In the near future, smart-sensing RFID solutions will bring the best of the Internet of Things (IoT) to the modern warehouse.
 Under this approach, sensors will allow systems to track temperature and many other factors that influence supply chain operations.

-Another important shift is also underway: the increasing use of active instead of passive RFID.
+Another important shift is also underway: the increasing use of active instead of passive RFID tags.
 Some enterprises previously avoided active solutions due to their higher costs and often limited shelf life.
 Due to recent improvements in batteries, however, active RFID can be counted on to provide greater accuracy in long-range monitoring.
 This makes it a compelling option for monitoring healthcare equipment or maintaining strict access control.

 Cloud-Based Data Storage